mlabate/docker-magento/README.md

 Folders:

-- `images`: docker images for nginx, varnish and php
+- `images`: Docker images for nginx and php
 - `compose`: sample setups with Docker Compose
 - `lib`: scripts for containers and projects management
 - `sites`: environments code